-To sum up, PUAs like Secure Driver Updater can be designed to trick users into paying money for their activation/registration by displaying fake scan results, but not all of them are.
-Either way, it is advised no to trust apps that are distributed by using questionable methods.
+In summary, PUAs such as Secure Driver Updater are sometimes designed to trick users into paying for activation/registration by displaying fake scan results.
+In any case, do not trust apps that are distributed by using dubious methods.
 Some examples of other apps that are categorized as PUAs are ZipConvertAce, FileConvertGiant and Fast!.

 How did potentially unwanted applications install on my computer?

 Browser hijackers, adware-type apps, and other types of PUAs are commonly distributed by integrating them into the download and/or installation set-ups of other programs, so that a proportion of users inadvertently download and install them together with their chosen software.

 This distribution method is known as "bundling".
 Offers to download and install additionally-included apps usually appear in "Advanced", "Custom" and other settings of the set-ups (where they can usually be declined).
 Many users fail to check and change these settings, thereby granting permission for PUAs to be downloaded and installed by default.

 In addition, unwanted downloads and installations are sometimes caused by clicking deceptive advertisements capable of executing certain scripts.

 How to avoid installation of potentially unwanted applications

 Download software and files from official websites and via direct links.
 It is not safe to use torrent clients, eMule (or other Peer-to-Peer networks), third party downloaders, unofficial websites or other sources of this kind.
 Avoid third party installers.
 Check "Advanced", "Custom" and other settings, and decline offers to download or install unwanted software.